adamspanier/Distributed-Systems-Security/Documentation/Milestone2/Decentralized_Security_Controls.md

          A fingerprint is a trace of the information left by someone.
 It is a well-known term in various bio- metric applications such as personal identification, access control, and security.
 When computers, networks, and security are discussed, it is referred to as a digital fingerprint, browser fingerprint, Device Fingerprint/Fingerprinting (DFP), or machine fingerprint - [Kumar et al.](https://dl.acm.org/doi/10.1145/3584944)

       * Why use it?
-        * Prevents Bot Attacks & Automated Fraud in Decentralized Networks
+        * Prevents bot attacks and automated fraud in decentralized networks
-        * Works Even in Permissionless & Pseudonymous Environments
+        * Works even in permissionless and pseudonymous environments
-        * Decentralized & Privacy-Preserving Fingerprinting with Blockchain
+        * Decentralized & privacy-preserving fingerprinting with blockchain
-        * Provides Continuous Authentication for dApps & Smart Contracts
+        * Provides continuous authentication for dApps and smart contracts
       * What does it apply to?
-        * Blockchain-Based Voting & DAOs
+        * Blockchain-Based voting and DAOs
-        * Preventing Fraud & Bots in Decentralized Applications
+        * Preventing fraud and bots in decentralized applications
-        * Preventing Insider Threats & Data Leaks in Decentralized Storage
+        * Preventing insider threats and data leaks in decentralized storage
-        * Privacy-Preserving Authentication for Decentralized Web
+        * Privacy-Preserving authentication for decentralized web
       * Pros
-        * Prevents Unauthorized Access & Account Takeovers
+        * Prevents unauthorized access and account takeovers
-        * Works as a Privacy-Preserving Security Measure
+        * Works as a privacy-preserving security measure
-        * Works Without Traditional Tracking Method
+        * Works without traditional tracking method
-        * Reduces Insider Threats & Data Leaks in Decentralized Storage
+        * Reduces insider threats and data leaks in decentralized storage
       * Cons
-        * Easy to Spoof or Bypass with Advanced Attack Techniques
+        * Easy to spoof or bypass with advanced attack techniques
-        * Device Changes Can Lead to Access Issues
+        * Device changes can lead to access issues
-        * Legal & Regulatory Compliance Risks
+        * Legal and regulatory compliance risks
-        * Limited Effectiveness in Highly Decentralized & Anonymous Systems
+        * Limited effectiveness in highly decentralized and anonymous systems

 5. Network Traffic Hashing/Fingerprinting
       * **Definition:**